lee-injae/tips-mod-1-ruby-palindrome/README.md

 A palindrome is a word, phrase, or sequence that reads the same backwards and forwards.

 ### Problem Statement
 Write out a method named `palindrome?` that takes in a string as an argument and determines whether that string is a palindrome.
+Do **not** use `.reverse`

 ### Example